edplatform-startup/backend/docs/api.md

   - `examStructureFiles` (FileMetaWithContent[], optional) – Exam references with optional `url` or `content`.
 - Behavior:
   - Validates inputs and forwards contextual data, including file attachments, to Grok 4 Fast with reasoning and optional web search.
+  - For Grok models that do not support file inputs, the server automatically inlines textual file content into the prompt (when decodable) and includes URLs for non-text files.
   - Incorporates the learner's familiarity levels to tailor pacing and depth for each topic.
   - The model produces a concise plan parsed into the course structure: top-level object keyed by `Module/Submodule` with arrays of `{ "Format", "content" }`.
   - Supported formats: `video`, `reading`, `flashcards`, `mini quiz`, `practice exam`. `project` and `lab` are ignored if present.